Tel No 01454 321511

 Less than ten years to retirement

-For some clients the service advisers carry out will be sufficient.
-However the closer you get to retirement, arguably you should have plans in place to ensure you finances are mapped out.
+For some clients, the service advisers provide will be sufficient.
+However, the closer you get to retirement, the more arguably you should have plans in place to ensure your finances are mapped out.
 If you feel that you need a financial plan, always contact your financial planner or adviser.
-They should be able to help, if not then find one that can help you.
+They should be able to help; if not, find one who can.

 We have developed our Lifestyle financial planning service over the last five years.
-It is specifically designed to help clients that are within ten years of retirement.
-If you would like to find out more about our service please contact us.
+It is specifically designed to help clients within ten years of retirement.
+If you would like to find out more about our service, please contact us.